lexnederbragt/INF-BIO9120_fall2013_de_novo_assembly/practicals/04_Evaluating_assemblies_with_Quast.md

 **NOTE** Quast will produce a html report file `report.html` that you can open in your browser.

+####Choosing a folder
+Make a folder called `/home/<your_username>/assembly/quast/` and move into it.

 ####Using Quast *without* a reference genome
-Note that the `--scaffold` option is not used here for simplification
+Note that the `--scaffold` option is not used here for simplification.
+Also, make sure you name the assemblies (`-l`) in the same order as you give them to quast!

 ```
 quast.py -T 2 \